prlz77/prlz77.github.io/about.md

 <img src="{{ site.url }}/assets/me.jpg" alt="Me" style="width:25%;">

 I am Pau Rodríguez, a Research Scientist at Element AI / ServiceNow.
-I am also an adjunct professor at Universitat Autonoma de Barcelona, and an ELLIS member.
+I am also an adjunct professor at Universitat Autonoma de Barcelona and an ELLIS member.
 My research focuses on how to make artificial intelligence resemble more to natural intelligence.
 I am particularly interested in algorithms that learn from few samples or that require fewer annotations.
 Some of the topics I am interested in are representation learning,